Ttkrommendijk/linkedin-ai-invitation_v1/docs/engineering/conventions.md

 - popup.html
 - popup.css

+This structure is intentional for current scope.

 Future modularization may occur if complexity increases.

-No change required.
+No structural refactor required at this stage.

 ---

-# State Management (F)
+## State Management (F)

-## Current
+### Current

-Popup uses:
+Popup implementation uses:

 - Local variables
 - Direct DOM updates
-- No central state module
+- No centralized state module

-This is acceptable due to small scope.
+This is acceptable due to small scope and limited UI complexity.

-## Recommendation (Future)
+### Recommendation (Future)

-If popup logic grows:
+If popup logic grows significantly:

-- Introduce single state object
+- Introduce a single state object
-- Introduce setState() + render()
+- Introduce setState() + render() pattern
 - Avoid scattered DOM mutations

 No change required now.

 ---

-# Theming and Styles (G – Implemented)
+## Theming and Styles (G – Implemented)

-Inline styles have been moved to popup.css.
+All styling must be centralized in popup.css.

 Rules:

 - No inline <style> blocks
 - No inline style attributes
-- All styling centralized in popup.css
+- popup.html must link popup.css

-This improves maintainability without changing UI.
+This improves maintainability without changing UI behavior.

 ---

-# User-Facing Text Centralization (G – Implemented)
+## User-Facing Text Centralization (G – Implemented)

-User-visible strings are now stored in a single object in popup.js:
+All user-visible strings controlled by JavaScript must be stored in a single object inside popup.js.

 Example:

 const UI_TEXT = {
   configSaved: "Config saved.",
   copied: "Copied to clipboard.",
-generating: "Calling OpenAI…",
+  generating: "Calling OpenAI..."
-...
-}

-This:
-- Reduces duplication
-- Prepares for i18n
-- Improves maintainability
+};

+Rules:

+- Do not scatter user-facing string literals across logic.
+- Use UI_TEXT keys when setting statusEl.textContent or messageStatusEl.textContent.
+- HTML static labels are not affected by this rule.

-No text.js module required yet.
+No separate text.js module is required at this stage.

 ---

-# Complexity Threshold Rule
+## Complexity Threshold Rule

-We only modularize when:
+Modularization should only occur when:

 - A file exceeds ~800 lines
 - Logic becomes reused across modules
 - Testing surface grows significantly
+- Concurrency or architectural complexity increases

-Until then, simplicity prevails.
+Until then, the flat and simple structure is preferred.